 Time to get more specific!
-Here are the details about the best and worst canned foods you can buy, according to nutritionists and other nutrition experts.
+Here are the details about the best and worst canned foods you can buy (for yourself or to donate), according to nutritionists and other nutrition experts.

-Related Reading: How to Grocery Shop During a Pandemic
+Related Reading: How to Safely Grocery Shop During a Pandemic

 The Best Canned Foods to Stock Up On